 Several beach walkers, taken by the unusual sight of horses parading along the shore, stopped to take our picture.
 As you would expect, there aren't many people on the beach this time of year, so we didn't have to do a whole lot of navigating around sun bathers and beach combers.

-Horseback Riding of Myrtle Beach offers the seaside rides seven days a week from November 1 to February 28.
-Cost is $85.
-From March 1 to October 31, they offer riding on 100 acres along the Waccamaw River.
-Those rides also are 90 minutes and cost $60.
-As a parting gift on either trip, guests will receive a CD of photos taken by the guides during the ride.
+Horseback Riding of Myrtle Beach offers the seaside rides Monday-Saturday from November 1 to February 28.
+From March 1 to October 31, they offer riding on beautiful equestrian country trails in rural Conway, S.C.
+As a parting gift on either trip, guests will be texted photos taken by the guides during the ride.

 Here's a bit more information to know.
 Tours are limited to five riders with two guides per group.
 You must be at least 10 years old to ride alone; kids 3 to 9 can ride with a parent.
 The weight limit for riders is 250 pounds.